TypstDocumentation

 Preview

-Set rules may appear anywhere in the document and can be though of as pre-setting the arguments of their function:
+Set rules may appear anywhere in the document.
+They can be thought of as default argument values of their respective function:

 #set enum(numbering: "I.")